 I think every vignette should have some ‘life’ to it, fake or real, which usually means a touch of green!
 These dried hydrangeas are from my Grandmom’s yard.
 I never realized how easy it was to dry hydrangeas until last year.

 The other side of my Valentine’s Day mantel is basically full of thrift store finds, like this old frame turned chalkboard and this wood piece that looked like X’s and O’s to me.

 You guys, I really do have a serious glass jar/bottle hoarding problem.
 But they just always look so good mixed in with other decor!

 I lit one of my favorite mercury glass candle holders, and turned this Valentine’s Day mug into a candle holder instead of adding a random seasonal coffee mug to our kitchen cabinet.

 What do you think of Valentine’s Day decorating?
 Do you go all out with hearts or are you more in the pink/neutral camp, too?

-You might want to see this post, too:
+You might want to see these posts, too:

 - Easy table numbers – and a decorating idea